 Saryta Rodriguez is a vegan author, editor, social justice advocate, and educator whose writings have focused on veganism, gentrification, race, and food justice.
-Rodriguez is the current editor for Sanctuary Publishers while also working to uplift marginalized voices in the activist community.
+Rodriguez is the current editor for Sanctuary Publishers.
 In addition to that, the author specializes in literacy tutoring for students in grades K-12.

 11. Jane Velez-Mitchell

 Former HLN news anchor Jane Velez-Mitchell is one of the strongest voices for the animals today.
 You can find her at nearly every vegan and animal rights event in Los Angeles recording with her iPhone for her popular JaneUnchained website and Facebook page.

 Velez-Mitchell hosts daily “Lunchbreak Live” segments.
 She brings on vegans to cook their favorite dishes and talk about the work they’re doing for the animals.
 She is also the host of the new Amazon Prime cooking show “New Day, New Chef.”